leapcode/pysqlcipher/docs/core/index.rst

         * ``invitecode`` *(optional)* - an optional invitecode, to be used if the provider requires it for creating a new account.
-        * ``autoconf`` *(optional)* - whether to autoconfigure the provider, if we don't have seen it before.
+        * ``autoconf`` *(optional)* - whether to autoconfigure the provider, if we have not seen it before.

   **Status codes**:
         * ``200`` - no error